 Virginia Wesleyan University is patroled 24 hours a day by trained security.
 The Marlins campus has emergency telephones or alarms for students to use anytime of day or night.

 Marlins offers late-night transportation or safety escorts for students.
-Dorms can only be accessed with secure key cards so that students can feel confident that they are safe in on-campus housing.
+Campus housing is secure and dorms can only be accessed with secure key cards.

 Additionally, Marlins has well-lit pathways.